HewlettPackard/dlcookbook-dlbs/docs/intro/intro.md

 2. `Launcher script` - aka launcher - a thin bash wrapper script that launches framework with appropriate arguments.
 Its task is to parse command line arguments and launch respective framework using these parameters.
 If supported, this script must be able to launch experiments in docker and host environments or in distributed environment.

 3. `Benchmark script` - if present, usually a python project that knows how to run training/inference with a particular model for one framework.
 We take advantage of existing TensorFlow's CNN [benchmarks](https://github.com/tensorflow/benchmarks/tree/master/scripts/tf_cnn_benchmarks) to benchmark TensorFlow.
-We have our in-house implementation of benchmarking proejcts with similar command line API for [Caffe2](https://github.com/HewlettPackard/dlcookbook-dlbs/tree/master/python/caffe2_benchmarks), and [MXNet](https://github.com/HewlettPackard/dlcookbook-dlbs/tree/master/python/mxnet_benchmarks) frameworks.
+We have our in-house implementation of benchmarking projects with similar command line API for [Caffe2](https://github.com/HewlettPackard/dlcookbook-dlbs/tree/master/python/caffe2_benchmarks), and [MXNet](https://github.com/HewlettPackard/dlcookbook-dlbs/tree/master/python/mxnet_benchmarks) frameworks.
 Caffe's forks do not require similar benchmark scripts due to natural integration with launcher scripts.

 4. `Log parser`.
 Every entity in DLBS writes information to log files as key-value pairs.
 Log parser parses any textual file and extracts those key-value pairs and puts them into a dictionary.
 A value can be an arbitrary json parsable string (i.e. values can be any json-serialziable objects like numbers, strings, lists, dictionaries, objects etc.)